viktaur/mos-6502/README.md

 - [ ] NOP - No Operation
 - [ ] RTI - Return from Interrupt

+## Contributing
+This project is a great opportunity for intermediate to advanced Rust developers, as well as more experienced developers coming from a C/C++ background who are interested in learning Rust.
+It is not only a fun challenge, but will also help you understand the low-level logic that drives everyday devices at a foundational level.

+To get started, it would be helpful to compare the existing implementations in this codebase with the instruction set reference.
+Understanding these implementation patterns will make it easier to learn and write the remaining parts of the instruction set.
+Another way of helping is by writing more unit tests, with the aim of having at least one test per opcode.

+If you're interested in making a contribution, please **feel free to open a PR :)** !

 ## References
 - [The 6502 Microprocessor Resource](http://www.6502.org/users/obelisk/6502/)
 - [Programming the NES: The 6502 in detail](https://www.middle-engine.com/blog/posts/2020/06/23/programming-the-nes-the-6502-in-detail)